azizoglu/AI-Course-Projects/transfer-learning-and-image-classification/README.md

-# 🧠 Transfer Learning, Real–Fake Image Detection & Grad‑CAM
+# 🧠 Transfer Learning, Real–Fake Image Detection, Grad‑CAM

 Welcome!
 In this repository, you'll find a practical introduction to advanced deep learning concepts using **PyTorch**, focused on real-world tasks such as **Transfer Learning**, **Real vs Fake Image Classification**, **Data Augmentation**, and **Model Explainability with Grad-CAM**.
 You will fine-tune powerful pre-trained CNNs, classify AI-generated images, boost model generalization with augmentation, and visualize model attention through heatmaps.